Connecting with Your Authentic Self for Emotional Well-Being

 Group Sessions for Helping Professionals and the General Public

-If you're interested in joining a group or would like to create a custom group, please contact me.
+If you're interested in joining a group or would like to create a custom group, please don't hesitate to contact me.
 Groups require a minimum of three participants and can accommodate up to six.

 Supportive - Open-minded and Inclusive - Mind - Body - Spirit